codegoalie/disney-blog/content/posts/top-tips-for-taking-an-infant-to-disney.md

 members, were stopping us throughout the trip commenting on our outfits and dress.

-Having a conversation-starting ensamble can be the difference between a friendly good morning wave with a cast member and a day-making interaction.
+Having a conversation-starting ensemble can be the difference between a friendly good morning wave with a cast member and a day-making interaction.
 We first experienced the fun of standing out at Disney on our honeymoon.
 Coming back from Jamaica, we turned a 2 hour layover in Orlando into a two